 ARE YOU PAYING TOO MUCH?

-Their figures range from almost $8,400 annually ($699 per month x 12) to nearly $41,000 annually ($3,399 per month x 12).
+Their published figures range from almost $8,400 annually ($699 per month x 12) to nearly $41,000 annually ($3,399 per month x 12).
 Notice that one plan is highlighted to give the impression that it's their most popular plan, their best value, and/or the plan they recommend for most businesses.
 It's intended to look like a pretty good deal compared to their other plans, even at almost $17,000 annually ($1,399 per month x 12).

 Sure, they're very expensive, but maybe they're also really good.
 Why shouldn't you at least consider an SEO company like theirs?

-Here are some pretty good reasons:
+Here are two pretty good reasons:

 There's very little useful information in their SEO Price Plans comparison chart, which might look impressive, but doesn't actually include much.